 Whether you’re a telecommuter — or you’re trying to convince your boss that you should become one — you may be faced with the belief that working remotely will equate to decreased productivity.

-We’re here to help you make your argument with the following four statistics that show just how much of a good thing that telecommuting can be for you and your company:
+We’re here to help you make your argument with the following four telecommuting productivity statistics that show just how much of a good thing that telecommuting can be for you and your company:

 1. 3.9 million U.S. workers — 2.9 percent of the country’s workforce — work from home at least some of the time

 This 2017 statistic is perhaps even more impressive considering it’s a 115 percent increase in telecommuters since 2005.
-Starting with this stat is important because it gives an idea of the scope of remote workers in the U.S.
+Starting with this telecommuting productivity statistic is important because it gives an idea of the scope of remote workers in the U.S.

 Even if it’s a foreign concept in your company, it’s not in many others throughout the country.
 So, use this one as an introductory statistic as you try to plead your telecommuting case — everyone’s doing it.